Shuram excursion

 It is not known what caused the excursion.
 The Shuram excursion may have played a role in sparking the rise of animals that resulted later in the Cambrian explosion.
 The oxygen-consuming Ediacara biota experienced a radiation during the isotopic excursion as a response to the transient surplus of oxidants.
+Microbial blooms of oxygenic phototrophs regulated the recovery of the carbon cycle from the isotopic excursion.